Safemoon-Protocol/Discord-Bot/README.md

 $ npm run start
 ```

-On the other hand, if you're using Docker & Docker Compose, you can use the
+If you're using Docker & Docker Compose, you can use the following command
-following command to start the bot and its services.
+to start the bot and its services.

 ```bash
 $ docker-compose up -d